 3. J. Crew.

 Here’s another example of simplicity, which does not look too simple at the same time.
-They added the imitation of the website interface with the categories shown at the top to their abandoned cart emails.
+They added the imitation of the website interface with the categories shown at the top of their abandoned cart emails.
 The demonstration of the wished item is included as well.
 The phrase “shopping bag” is in capital letters to make it more noticeable.
-Here’s also a personalization part when we see comment about buyer’s choice.
+Here’s also a personalization part when we see comments about the buyer’s choice.
 And the last line intrigues and encourages the receiver to visit the website again to find out more about new stuff.

 Along with Google, Microsoft sticks to the minimalistic approach in design and the copy.
 It is clear and everything goes straight to the point.
 However, it has e few extra moments that make it complete and its simplicity does not look as “not enough”.
-Reminders about the products in the best abandoned cart emails help in refreshing our memory.
+Reminders about the products in the best-abandoned cart emails help in refreshing our memory.
 And call to action is straightforward as well.
 Moreover, pay attention to the top right corner as there are some incentives.
 They could be a part of the regular conditions, but for some people, it can be a beneficial thing.

 How to Optimize Your Checkout to Reduce Cart Abandonment

 To minimize chances for your carts to being abandoned, you can improve the purchase process by considering the following suggestions: